You still can’t beat ’em: Sounders nip Real Salt Lake and remain undefeated in 2021

 Although none of it produced any goals, the Sounders were full of vigor in their attack to open the match.
 Roldan broke away from RSL’s defense for a possible attempt in the box in the 7th minute that he couldn’t control and another in the 9th minute that didn’t connect.

-Midfielder Jimmy Medranda got a good touch for a counterattack run with Ruidiaz in the 15th minute.
+Medranda got a good touch for a counterattack run with Ruidiaz in the 15th minute.
 The latter sent a powerful shot from long distance at goal but it was off the mark.
 Another Ruidiaz attempt in the box, center of goal off a Roldan service, floated over goal.

-Bruin, Kelyn Rowe and Abdoulaye Cissoko also had attempts that missed.
+Bruin, Rowe and Abdoulaye Cissoko also had attempts that missed.
 Overall in the opening half the Sounders outshot RSL 9-3 and had 62.6% possession of the ball.

 The performance was a stark difference from the club’s past two home matches that resulted in draws against Atlanta United and Austin FC.

+“On a cleaner day, we can go up -0 at half,” Roldan said.
+“That’s frustrating because we could put teams away a little bit earlier instead of going through the hassle of being 1-0 up, conceding a PK and then fighting to get a second goal.
+We can be cleaner in that aspect and hopefully we’ll be a lot more clinical in front of goal (in the next match.”

-Sounders coach Brian Schmetzer made two changes to his starting lineup for the midweek match.
-Medranda started in place of Brad Smith in the left wingback position.
+Schmetzer made two changes to his starting lineup for the midweek match.
+Medranda started in place of Smith in the left wingback position.
 Bruin started up top in place of Fredy Montero.
 The move is a return to how the club started the season, with the two-forward formation.

 The Sounders host the Vancouver Whitecaps FC on Saturday at Lumen Field.